“You’ve got to be very careful if you don’t know where you are going because you might not get there.”

 LIKE THE DESIGN of the survey and the analysis of the data, our report is custom written for you.
 And it will not be a collection of tables or a dense mass of figures you need to plow through and decipher on your own.
 Rather, it will be a narrative that interprets and explains the results, with graphs that illustrate the findings instead of obscuring them.
 And, for added context on key measures, the report will compare your results with the results from the many other institutions for whom we’ve done surveys (or a sub-set of your own choosing).

 The high quality of our research is due, in part, to the decades of experience the eAdvancement principals have as chief executives of some of the most successful alumni relations and development programs in the world.
-It is also due to the experience and knowledge of our survey specialist, Jerold Pearson, who — after beginning his career in political polling, customer satisfaction, and new product development research – has focused for the past 20 years almost exclusively on research with alumni, students, parents, supporters and other important constituencies in the world of education.
-In addition to being an eAdvancement principal, Jerold is the Director of Market Research at Stanford University, where he has been since 1994 — first in the Office of Development and now in the Stanford Alumni Association.
+It is also due to the experience and knowledge of our survey specialist, Jerold Pearson, who — after beginning his career in political polling, customer satisfaction, and new product development research – has focused for the past 25 years almost exclusively on research with alumni, students, parents, supporters and other important constituencies in the world of education.
+In addition to being an eAdvancement principal, Jerold was Director of Market Research at Stanford University from 1994-2016 — first in the Office of Development and then in the Stanford Alumni Association.
 Jerold’s entire approach to survey design, analysis, and reporting is strategic in nature, and geared towards providing you with data and insight you can actually use to make more informed decisions and develop more successful programs.